dnsimple/dnsimple-support/content/articles/name-server-sets.markdown

     ![](/files/name-server-sets-add.png)

 1. Enter a unique label for the new name server set, and the hostname and optionally, glue IP(s), for each name server that you would like to be in the name server set.
+Glue IP(s) are used only when changing [name server delegation](/articles/setting-name-servers) for domains registered with DNSimple.

     ![](/files/name-server-sets-new.png)